-Who: Workforce Development, Job 1 When: Next five years Resources: Staff time
+Who: Workforce Development; Job 1

 Develop green industry workforce training programs.

 3. Ensure that any public tax advantage program, such as PILOT or TIF, have preservation and rehabilitation of historic properties as a priority for the city when historic properties are present in the subject area.